 Alcohol: The Good Parts

-What’s worse though, is that I like to drink.
-I’ve always liked how alcohol allowed me to loosen up in social situations.
-I like how it allows me to transform my naturally introverted self into one of those charismatic life-of-the-party extroverts I always admired.
-I like how alcohol allows me to be less socially awkward, and have effortless conversations with others.
-In short, I like how it makes me feel like I can more easily connect with people.
+I’ve always liked how alcohol allows me to loosen up in social situations.
+I like how it allows me to transform my naturally shy self into one of those charismatic extroverts I’ve always admired.
+I like how alcohol allows me to be less socially awkward at outings, and have effortless conversations with others.

 Alcohol: The Bad Parts

-Over the years I learned to hate and dread a lot about drinking too though, like the morning hangovers.
+It’s not all roses though.
+Over the years I learned to hate a lot about drinking too, like the morning hangovers.
 In my early 20’s hangovers were nothing; a walk in the park.
 Now in my late 20’s they’re earth shattering– like someone is trying to scoop out my frontal lobe with a melon baller.
-And every ounce of hydration from my body has been sucked dry.
-It doesn’t matter these days if I have 1 drink or 1 sip.
-Headaches from drinking are completely unavoidable now.
+I guess it’s a sign I’m getting older, but headaches from drinking are completely unavoidable now.

 The Relentless “Whys”